Xiaoqiang-Yan/TIB/README.md

-# TIB We provide a demo of TIB method based on CMU-mosi dataset.
+# We provide a demo of TIB method based on CMU-mosi dataset.
 Run main.py to show the training process of the model.

 requirement:
 pytorch==1.0.0